enogrob/blog-medium/README.md

 ## Posts

 ```
+[x] 2016-12-17 IDE Features Trainer :: A New Way to Learn Your IDE
 [x] 2016-12-10 Choosy :: opens every link in the right browser
 [x] 2016-12-04 Elm :: Why?
 Its own conf has started
 [x] 2016-12-03 Svelte :: Framework without the framework